-Stock futures trade mixed following 3-day tech slide
+Stock futures halt slide with tech bounce

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Expectations that slower growth means supply may outstrip demand has dented oil prices.
-Benchmark U.S. crude sank lost 19 cents to $36.57 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude added 53 cents to $37.28 per barrel in electronic trading on the New York Mercantile Exchange.
 It slumped $3.01 to $36.76 per barrel on Tuesday.
-Brent crude, the international standard, shed 15 cents to $39.63 per barrel.
+Brent crude, the international standard, added 40 cents to $40.16 per barrel.

 The Associated Press contributed to this article.